-If you do, you’ll need click the yellow/orange button to “Register Now” in order to earn your bonus points.
+If you do, you’ll need click the orange button to “Register Now” in order to earn your bonus points.

 Is This Even a Good Deal?
 Eh, Depends…

-- There are plenty of other ways to earn Southwest points that qualify for the Southwest Companion Pass.
-Just have a look at my Rapid Rewards Shopping Deals page for many options that add up quickly or you can book a hotel on SouthwestHotels.com and earn up to 10,000 points per night.
+- I do like that points qualify for the Southwest Companion Pass, but there are plenty of other ways to earn Southwest points that qualify for the Companion Pass.
+Just have a look at our Rapid Rewards Shopping Deals page for many options that add up quickly or you can book a hotel on SouthwestHotels.com and earn up to 10,000 points per night.

 What say you?
 Were you targeted with the promotion?